General Information

 • Flex Time allows students to get help with and work on core academic subjects, catch up on work they have missed due to absences, work on passion projects, meet with a group to work on a group project, etc

 • Make sure to utilize your time wisely.
-Sign up for where you could benefit from the most assistance!

 Student Responsibilities and Conduct Reminders